darylknight/boilerplate/README.md

 ### Build notes

-- In package.json, the `engines` key is set to use node 18 or above, because `prettier-plugin-twig-melody` requires higher than version 18.
+- In package.json, the `engines` key is set to use node 18 or above, because `prettier-plugin-twig` requires higher than version 18.
 This is installed by DDEV's config.yaml, which is set to `nodejs_version: "18"`.
 By defualt, DDEV would otherwise install node 16.
 - The `engine-strict=true` in `.npmrc` enforces this requirement so that any developer working on this project must use at least node 18
 - DDEV comes with nvm pre-installed, so you can also use that to switch versions within a container
 - In `package.json`, the `"type": "module",` line is required by Vite 5.
 This makes all js files in the project root behave like ES modules, and they need updating accordingly.